mattmajestic/majesticcoding.com/README.md

-# MajesticCoding.com
+# majesticcoding.com

-Welcome to MajesticCoding.com!
-This website is a showcase of my work, featuring links to my YouTube channel and more! 😎
+Welcome to majesticcoding.com!
+This simple GO site showcasing social links to my YouTube channel and more! 😎

 ## About

 This website is built using the Go programming language and features a sleek and minimalistic design.
 It provides quick access to my YouTube channel, LinkedIn profile, and GitHub repositories.
-You can check it out here: [MajesticCoding.com](https://www.majesticcoding.com) 🚀
+You can check it out here: [mattmajestic.com](https://www.majesticcoding.com) 🚀

 ## Features